kerlandsson/java-troubleshooting/README.md

 # Troubleshooting Java Applications

-This document contains useful commands and code snippets for troubleshooting Java applications in production.
+This document contains useful commands and code snippets for troubleshooting (Java) server applications in production.

-Much of this is not exclusively for Java applications.

 The following assumptions are made.